2003 MTV Video Music Awards

 The 2003 MTV Video Music Awards aired live on August 28, 2003, honoring the best music videos from June 1, 2002, to June 9, 2003.
 The show was hosted by Chris Rock at the Radio City Music Hall in New York City.
-The ceremony is best remembered for Madonna kissing Britney Spears and Christina Aguilera during the show's opening performance.

 Background

 MTV announced on June 25 that the 2003 Video Music Awards would be held on August 28 at Radio City Music Hall and hosted by Chris Rock.
 Nominees were announced on July 24.
 The ceremony broadcast was preceded by the 2003 MTV Video Music Awards Opening Act.
 Hosted by Kurt Loder and SuChin Pak with reports from John Norris, Iann Robinson, Sway, and Gideon Yago, the broadcast featured red carpet interviews, pre-taped features on the career of Johnny Cash and a comparison between Eminem and 50 Cent, and performances from Sean Paul and Black Eyed Peas.
+The show also sparked controversy when Madonna kissed Britney Spears and Christina Aguilera.

 This was the final year to present International Viewers' Choice Awards representing MTV's international affiliates.